JaeLee18/JS_Personal_Momentum_App/README.md

 ## Intro
 - It has a real-time clock.
-- It shows your temperature.
+- It shows your temperature from openweathermap API.
 - You can add to-do lists.

 ## Video Walkthrough